thesofakillers/ir1-labs/hw2/ANS.md

 ## 8 Counterfactuals and online learning

-> 30.0p How do counterfactual and online learning to rank approaches perform
+> 30.0p How do counterfactual and online learning to rank approaches compare to
-> compare to each other w.r.t ranking performance and user experience?
+> each other w.r.t ranking performance and user experience?

 YOUR ANSWER HERE